Substance Abuse and Addiction Treatment Resources in Cleveland

 In 2016, Heroin and fentanyl killed more people in Cuyahoga County, where Cleveland resides, than homicides, suicides or car crashes.
 In the same year, there were 666 deaths in the county, due to those two drugs.
 There also were 260 people who died of cocaine overdose in 2016.

 The city’s position along the Cuyahoga River, Lake Erie and four interstates makes it a convenient link for the drug trade between Chicago, Detroit, New York City and Canada.
 The regions centralized location makes it a hub for drug activity that continually impacts the lives of innocents.
 The Ohio Perinatal Quality Collaborative reported that during one 18-month period, hospitals in the state treated more than 4,000 newborns for neonatal abstinence syndrome.

 There’s still reason for hope.
 If you or someone you know is in need of alcohol or drug treatment in Cleveland, there are resources available to provide the necessary levels of care.
-The Recovery Village has a team of experts who can assist you on finding the right treatment plan, locating rehab centers, and helping with financial limitations.

 Our Closest Facility: